 In our blog, we’ve already covered the basics of creating mood boards.
 However, it’s important to delve deeper into another crucial aspect of the creative process: inspiration.
 For designers, inspiration is an essential component that fuels creativity and drives innovative design.
+Designers often find inspiration from a variety of sources, including watching movies or shows, where the background and visual elements can significantly influence their creative process.
 Let’s explore the significance of inspiration and how it can profoundly impact a designer’s work.

 The Role of Inspiration in the Creative Process